LATIN PHILOLOGY

 - Assessment

-The written examination will last four hours and will consist of questions on the morphology and syntax of the Latin language and the translation of a passage taken from the work of an author of Latin literature, with the aid of vocabulary.
-The written test will ascertain possession of the following skills: being able to recognise the main morphological and syntactic functions of the Latin language and being able to translate Latin texts at a basic level, prepared from time to time by the commission.
+Written test.
+The written test will not constitute a barrier for access to the oral test, but will serve to verify the student's actual knowledge of Latin, as set out in the programme, with an evaluation that will affect the final grade by 10/30 (the remaining 20/30 will be attributed by the oral test, see below).
+The test will last four hours and will consist of questions on the morphology and syntax of the Latin language and the translation of a short passage taken from the work of an author of Latin literature, with the aid of vocabulary.
+The written test will test the following skills: being able to recognise the main morphological and syntactic functions of the Latin language and being able to translate Latin texts at a basic level, as prepared from time to time by the examination board.
+Facsimiles of the test will be made available on the blended.

 Proofs that demonstrate the student's possession of a more than basic knowledge of the contents, supported by critical ability and orientation with recourse to the language and technical vocabulary of the discipline will be assessed as fair.